 You will hardly find a captivating tower located in a better position than this one in California.
-Let’s take a closer look at some interesting Coit Tower facts, one of the most amazing landmarks in San Francisco!
+Let’s take a closer look at some interesting Coit Tower facts, one of the most amazing tourist attractions in San Francisco!

 1. It’s situated in a park on top of a hill in San Francisco